-They were influenced by the non-violent protest techniques practiced by Mohandas Gandhi, as well as an early “Freedom Ride” organized by the Congress for Racial Equality (CORE) in 1947, in which interracial activists rode across the upper South in a bus to test a recent Supreme Court decision banning segregation in interstate bus travel.
+They were influenced by the nonviolent protest techniques practiced by Mohandas Gandhi, as well as the Freedom Rides organized by the Congress for Racial Equality (CORE) in 1947, in which interracial activists rode across the South in buses to test a recent Supreme Court decision banning segregation in interstate bus travel.

-Police arrived on the scene, but were unable to take action due to the lack of provocation.
+Police arrived on the scene but were unable to take action due to the lack of provocation.
 By that time, Johns had already alerted the local media, who had arrived in full force to cover the events on television.
-The “Greensboro Four” stayed put until the store closed, then returned the next day with more students from local colleges.
+The Greensboro Four stayed put until the store closed, then returned the next day with more students from local colleges.

 By February 5, some 300 students had joined the protest at Woolworth’s, paralyzing the lunch counter and other local businesses.
-Heavy television coverage of the Greensboro sit-ins sparked a sit-in movement that spread quickly to college towns throughout the South and into the North, as young blacks and whites joined in various forms of peaceful protest against segregation in libraries, beaches, hotels and other establishments.
+Heavy television coverage of the Greensboro sit-ins sparked a sit-in movement that quickly spread to college towns throughout the South and into the North, as young Black and white people joined in various forms of peaceful protest against segregation in libraries, beaches, hotels and other establishments.

 In response to the success of the sit-in movement, dining facilities across the South were being integrated by the summer of 1960.
 At the end of July, when many local college students were on summer vacation, the Greensboro Woolworth’s quietly integrated its lunch counter.
-Four black Woolworth’s employees—Geneva Tisdale, Susie Morrison, Anetha Jones and Charles Best—were the first to be served.
+Four Black Woolworth’s employees—Geneva Tisdale, Susie Morrison, Anetha Jones and Charles Best—were the first to be served.

-Over the next few years, SNCC served as one of the leading forces in the civil rights movement, organizing so-called “Freedom Rides” through the South in 1961 and the historic March on Washington in 1963, at which Martin Luther King Jr. gave his seminal “I Have a Dream” speech.
+Over the next few years, SNCC served as one of the leading forces in the civil rights movement, organizing Freedom Rides through the South in 1961 and the historic March on Washington in 1963, at which Martin Luther King Jr. gave his seminal “I Have a Dream” speech.

 As its members faced increased violence, however, SNCC became more militant, and by the late 1960s it was advocating the “Black Power” philosophy of Stokely Carmichael (SNCC’s chairman from 1966-67) and his successor, H. Rap Brown.
-By the early 1970s, SNCC had lost much of its mainstream support, and was effectively disbanded.
+By the early 1970s, SNCC had lost much of its mainstream support and was effectively disbanded.